Should You Put Acoustic Panels Behind Speakers? (Explained!)

 By using these in combination with other tips talked about here, you can prevent sounds from leaking or entering through air ducts and vents.

 Implementing Helmholtz Resonators

-Helmholtz Resonators, while not typically used in the household setting, are basically a small circular apparatus used to further reduce excess bass in a listening area.
+Helmholtz Resonators, while not typically used in the household setting, are basically a small circular apparatus with varying use cases and can sometimes help with sound.

 They can be helpful in dealing with different frequencies depending on their specific shapes and size.

 Ceiling clouds are pretty cool in my opinion since they’re a way to acoustically treat a larger room.

 They’re usually placed in larger rooms from the ceiling, and help with the sound waves that may reflect up there.